dradisavljevic/LisPrime/README.md

 string-to-bytes.lisp -> Given a string, returns list of charater codes for each of the strings characters

+fermat-primality.lisp -> Implemenation of the Fermat primality test.
+Function returns a textual feedback if the given number is a possible prime

+random-coprime.lisp -> Given a number, returns a random number from a list of its coprimes

+random-prime.lisp -> Forms a list of all the prime numbers in between the two given numbers and returns a randomly chosen number

 prime-numbers.lisp -> Lisp file that holds collective implementation of all the functions mentioned above.